 - Duly signed and attested certificates for Health and Character

 3. Explore the government-funded scholarships

-The primary criteria to qualify for a New Zealand scholarship is MERIT.
-Though, the cost of education depends on the location, course, university, and educational level.
+The primary criterion to qualify for a New Zealand scholarship is MERIT.
+However, the cost of education depends on the location, course, university, and educational level.